sebschlicht/keycloak-ldap-nextcloud-bootstrap-image/README.md

 * an LDAP user federation, to make LDAP users accessible to services
 * a Nextcloud client, to make these users accessible to Nextcloud

-Basically, it templates the described realm with user-provided variables and imports it into a running Keycloak instance
+Basically, it templates the described realm with user-provided variables and imports it into a running Keycloak instance - along with all the LDAP users.

 ## Prerequirements

-* a basic understanding of the involved services and tools
+* basic understanding of the involved services and tools
-* a running application stack (OpenLDAP, Keycloak), e.g. via Docker. see `examples/docker-compose.app.yml`
+* running application stack (LDAP, Keycloak), e.g. via Docker. see `examples/docker-compose.app.yml`
 * existing LDAP users in an organizational unit. see `examples/ldap-users.ldif`

 ## Usage

 Adapt the example file `examples/docker-compose.bootstrap.yml` to your needs.

-The bootstrapping container and your Keycloak instance must be in the same Docker network.
+>Note: The bootstrapping container and your Keycloak instance must be in the same Docker network.
-Make sure to adapt `keycloak-services`, if you are not using the example application stack file.
+If you are not using the example application stack file, make sure to adapt the external network name (`keycloak-services`).

-Check [environment variables](#environment-variables) to see what you might want to change.
+Check [environment variables](#environment-variables) for descriptions and to see what you might want to add.

+Once you are finished, bootstrap the realm by running

     docker-compose -f examples/docker-compose.bootstrap.yml run --rm keycloak-provisioning

 ## Keycloak Provisioning

-Bootstrapping this realm simplifies the initial setup process but it is only one step towards fully automated provisioning from static files.
+Bootstrapping your realm simplifies the initial setup process but it is only one step towards fully automated provisioning from static files.

-Please note that all examples files make assumptions that may not fit your use case.
+>Note: All examples files make assumptions that may not fit your use case.
 Various environment variables and other lines will have to be adapted.

-### Provision your Keycloak
+For a fully automated provisioning, perform the following steps:

-1. use this image to bootstrap a Keycloak realm (see `examples/docker-compose.bootstrap.yml`)
+1. use this image to bootstrap a Keycloak realm, as already shown (see `examples/docker-compose.bootstrap.yml`)

        docker-compose -f docker-compose.bootstrap.yml run --rm keycloak-provisioning